Chapter 34 SUBDIVISION OF LAND

 Section 34.010 Planning Commission

 The planning commission of the City of Dickinson is hereby authorized and empowered to review and approve or disapprove the subdivision and platting of land within the city limits of the City of Dickinson and its extra-territorial jurisdiction.
-Such extra-territorial jurisdiction shall include all of that area set forth in Table 1-1 of the Dickinson City Code §39.01.
-(Ord No. 1541 § 1)
+Such extra-territorial jurisdiction shall include all of that area set forth in the Dickinson Municipal Code §39.01.
+(Ord No. 1541 § 1; Ord No. 1684 § 1)

 Section 34.020 Purpose of Subdivision Regulations; Approval of Plats.